lezram/facturx/README.md

 // Extract a Factur-X/Order-X XML from a PDF const valid = await check({
-  xml: '/path/to/input.xml', // or buffer or XMLDocument
+  xml, // string, buffer or XMLDocument

   // Optional
   flavor: 'facturx', // autodetects the flavor if not provided
   level: 'en16931', // autodetects the level if not provided })
 ```

 ## Usefull links